jpmorganchase/modular/docs/commands/test.md

 ## Configuring IntelliJ

 IntelliJ and `modular test` aren't compatible out of the box.
-To make it work, modify the IntelliJ test configuration to use `modular test` with the `--jest` flag.
+To make it work, modify the IntelliJ test configuration to use `modular test` with the `--bypass` flag.

 The following is an example IntelliJ Jest configuration that uses